Chain-of-Insight/pop-machine-glow/README.md

 Now that we have our Zero Knowledge protocol for answer verification, we get to do cool stuff with it.
 More importantly, we can reward players for finding correct answers.
 This requires inheriting a third contract, we can call this the *Rewards contract* which contains code for minting NFTs according to the proposed Tezos NFT standards.

 ### Reward Rules
-- User must have a verified their set of solutions as 100% correct
+- User must have a verified solution set (correct answers)
-- User can only obtain an NFT if there's a claimable quanitity remaining in storage.
-If a reward is claimed the `rewards: int` property of the `Puzzle` record is decremented at time of mint / distribution.
+- User can only obtain an NFT reward if there's a claimable quanitity remaining in storage.
+If a reward is claimed the `rewards: int` property of the `Puzzle` record gets decremented when the reward has been sent to the winner.

 *Note: in order to be processed securely the Rewards contract needs to be locked so that it can only be called by Hashing Contract, if it's called by other source the transaction needs to be rejected*